NCBI-Hackathons/VirusDiscoveryProject/novel/README.md

  - Walltime approx 1 hrs to search  NCBI_VIV_protein_sequences_v5
  (513,755 sequences) in ERR210051 contigs (146 contigs, 5 are human chromosomes)
  using 32 cpus.
+ - Reject, rpstblastn is better suited so far

 ### rpstblastn